-What are the hazards (dangers)?
 What are the potential outcomes (risk)?
-Hot surfaces Hot oil Spills Hot water Steam Kitchen equipment Burns & scalds Fire Slips & trips
+Burns & scalds Fire Slips & trips

 - Staff to use oven cloths or oven gloves for handling hot objects - Ensure oven cloths or oven gloves are dry prior to use - Kitchen layout / design to minimise risk of burns (eg height of equipment) - Fire blankets and extinguishers available and serviced regularly - First aid equipment available in the kitchen - Minimise travel distance whilst handling hot food and liquids - Visitors to kitchen to be made aware of areas of safety (eg. areas not in cooking zone) - Long hair and trailing clothing to be held back so it cannot catch fire or be entrapped - Staff trained in health and safety and safe working practices where applicable